 The Company's revenues and operating income experience substantial fluctuations from quarter to quarter.
-In general, wholesale sales of the Company's products are highest in the period immediately preceding their respective season and during the said season of use.
+In general, wholesale sales of the Company's products are highest in the period immediately preceding and during their particular season of use.
 However, the mix of product sales may vary considerably, from time to time, as a result of changes in seasonal and geographic demand, the introduction of new products and models, and production scheduling for particular types of products.
 As a result, the Company's financial results are likely to fluctuate significantly from period to period.